Skip to main content

 How do I register for Summer Day Camp?

-Reserving a spot requires a registration fee per week, per camper.
-Registration fees are $35/week for camp.
+Reserving a spot requires a nonrefundable deposit fee per week, per camper.
+Deposit fees are $40/week for camp.
 You can register online, via phone, or in-person at any one of our YMCA of Lansing locations.
 Please make sure to fill out the required Health Form at least one week prior to your child attending camp.

 What if I need to change or cancel a week of camp?

-Cancellations received fourteen (14) days before the affected week receive a full refund less a $35 registration fee.
+Cancellations received fourteen (14) days before the affected week receive a full refund less the $40 deposit fee.
 Refunds requested after this time require a medical certification.
 Once the week begins, no refunds or credits will be given.
-Please contact campstaff@lansingymca.org for transfers, refunds and cancellations.
+Please contact sreid@lansingymca.org for transfers, refunds and cancellations.

 How do I apply for a scholarship?

 Scholarships are available to those who qualify.
-Please note, if you are interested in a scholarship, you need to first sign up for camp registration in order to secure your spot and pay the $35 registration fee for each week of camp.
-Once you have signed up, you fill out an online scholarship application by clicking on the link under camp documents.
+Please note, if you are interested in a scholarship, you need to first sign up for camp registration in order to secure your spot and pay the $40 registration fee for each week of camp.
+Once you have signed up, you fill out an online scholarship application by clicking on the link below.
 Proof of income is required in order to process and award scholarships.
 Once it is submitted, someone on our camp staff will reach out to you regarding your application status.

 Do you accept DHS?